DambergC/Powershell_script/MW MECM/ReadMe.md

 <B>Script to Create one or more Maintance Windows for a Collection in MECM</b>
 <p>
 If you need to create one or more Maintance Windows in MECM for a Collection you can use this script.
-You will have the following options
+<p>You will have the following options
 <ol>
   <li>CollID - CollectionID
   <li>Offweek - How many weeks after patch tuesday